The Gaussian-Head OFL Family: One-Shot Federated Learning from Client Global Statistics: Introduction

 Extending the \emph{“Capture of global feature statistics for One-Shot FL’’} firstly introduced by \cite{GuanZ025}, we present \textbf{GH-OFL}, a one-shot, server-centric \emph{Gaussian-head} scheme: clients upload once only per-class sufficient statistics such as counts and first/second moments being covered by an optional random-projection sketch; the server (i) fits closed-form Gaussian heads (NB/LDA/QDA with shrinkage) and (ii) trains two lightweight heads we will call \emph{FisherMix} and \emph{Proto-Hyper}, using a \emph{data-free} generator that draws “Fisher-ghost’’ samples in a Fisher subspace with a QDA/LDA teacher blend.
 This shifts learning to the server, handles non-i.i.d.\ via class-balanced synthesis and needs no public data or client-side inference.

 \paragraph{Contributions.} \begin{itemize} \item \textbf{Closed-form Gaussian heads (GH-OFL-CF).} From client moments alone, we compute Naïve Bayes (diagonal), LDA and QDA in one shot.
-A Fisher-guided pipeline with targeted shrinkage (pooled/class-wise; diagonal/low-rank variants) and a compressed random-projection sketch improves conditioning and cuts bandwidth, remaining strictly data-free. \item \textbf{Trainable synthetic heads (GH-OFL-TR).} We propose \emph{FisherMix} (cosine-margin) and \emph{Proto-Hyper} (low-rank residual) trained solely on synthetic Fisher-space samples.
-A blended LDA/QDA teacher with standardized logits, variance-aware scaling and small mean shifts corrects closed-form bias with minutes of compute and no public data. \item \textbf{Robustness and accuracy.} Across CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, CIFAR-100-C \citep{hendrycks2019benchmarking} and SVHN \citep{netzer2011reading}, with diverse backbones, GH-OFL achieves strong single-round accuracy, remains fully data-free and shows state-of-the-art robustness under non-i.i.d.\ partitions and corruptions, without client-side inference or auxiliary datasets. \end{itemize}
+A Fisher-guided pipeline with targeted shrinkage (pooled/class-wise; diagonal/low-rank variants) and a compressed random-projection sketch improves conditioning and cuts bandwidth, remaining strictly data-free. \item \textbf{Trainable synthetic heads (GH-OFL-TR).} We propose \emph{FisherMix} and \emph{Proto-Hyper} (low-rank residual) trained solely on synthetic Fisher-space samples.
+A blended LDA/QDA teacher in the Fisher space corrects closed-form bias with minutes of compute and no public data. \item \textbf{Robustness and accuracy.} Across CIFAR-10, CIFAR-100 \citep{krizhevsky2009learning}, CIFAR-100-C \citep{hendrycks2019benchmarking} and SVHN \citep{netzer2011reading}, with diverse backbones, GH-OFL achieves strong single-round accuracy, remains fully data-free and shows state-of-the-art robustness under non-i.i.d.\ partitions and corruptions, without client-side inference or auxiliary datasets. \end{itemize}